 LACTATION: POSSIBLY UNSAFE ...when used orally without medical supervision.
-While rare, there are several case reports of lactation ketoacidosis thought to be associated with adherence to calorie-restricted and non-calorie-restricted ketogenic diets.
-The increased metabolic demand of breastfeeding, especially if exclusively breastfeeding, may increase the risk of lactation ketoacidosis in these individuals.
-In addition to metabolic changes, symptoms included nausea, vomiting, dizziness, dyspnea, lethargy, epigastric pain, and chest pain (108227,108235,108236,113888).
-In one case, the lactation ketoacidosis was life-threatening and required treatment in the intensive care unit with non-invasive ventilatory support and dextrose and insulin infusions (113888).
-In this case, the patient was following a calorie-restricted, ketogenic diet and had lost 19 pounds over 3 weeks.
+There are at least three case reports of lactation ketoacidosis thought to be associated with adherence to a non-calorie restricted ketogenic diet.
+In addition to metabolic changes, symptoms included nausea, vomiting, dizziness, dyspnea, and chest pain (108227,108235,108236).